Little Tips to Make a Big Difference

 Little Tip # 6.
 Easy Classroom Jobs Chart

 End the arguing over who’s day it is to do what job with this idea.
 Using crayon shapes (or any shape), put names on each one.
 Laminate for durability.
 A larger crayon lists each job.
 Have one set of names for each job.
 Use metal book rings to hold the names.
-These are attached to the white board with clipboard clips.
+These are attached to the white board with clipboard clips, something we’ve decided on after testing dry erase wall paint and finding better results with this.
 Simply flip to the next name each day for each job.

 Little Tip # 7.
 File Folders in a Hanging Pocket Chart